-It is also important to recognise the additional and intersectional barriers to disclosure and accessing support which may be faced by those who are disabled, lone parents, who are LGBT+ or non-binary, or from Black, Asian or Minority Ethnic communities, and take proactive steps to ensure these are removed.
-It is vital, therefore, that whoever is approached by a victim or survivor wishing to make a report or disclosure ensures their response is tailored to the person's circumstances and that the focus should be on the person's immediate safety and health and wellbeing.
+It is also important to recognise the additional and intersectional barriers to disclosure and accessing support which may be faced by those who are disabled, lone parents, who are LGBTQ + or non-binary, or from Black, Asian or Minority Ethnic communities, and take proactive steps to ensure these are removed.
+It is vital, therefore, that whoever is approached by a victim or survivor wishing to make a report or a disclosure ensures that the focus of their response is on the person's immediate safety and health and wellbeing.